TedWeiZL/MATLAB_motor_GUI/README.md

   2. The Arduino board can exist as *USB serial Ports(COM3)* or *USB serial Ports(COM4)* depending on the pc.
 This GUI is designed assuming the Arduino board is detected as *USB serial Ports(COM3)*.
      The port name can be found in *Device Manager* in window system.
+     If the port name is other than 'COM3', change .m file accordingly: at line